Last Updated on October 4, 2022 by admin

 8. Heritage Square Park

-At the time of this writing (2022), Heritage Square Park in downtown Walla Walla is undergoing a redesign.
-The new park will feature gathering areas, a water feature for youth, and a stage area for performances.
-See more about the plan and updates here.
+Heritage Square Park in downtown Walla Walla was recently re-designed.
+The new park features gathering areas, a water feature for youth, and a stage area for performances.

 9. Bright’s Candies